 Players must make a serious commitment to their Spring Select or Fall Élite team.
 While some players are involved in other sports, players must prioritize Spring Select and Fall Élite team practices and games over other sports.
 Coaches will work with players that play high-school soccer to ensure they are qualified and able to attend the needed high-school sessions.

-Players must also make a commitment to play in El Palo Alto, Concord and Davis tournaments, at a minimum, during the spring.
+Players must also make a commitment to play in El Palo Alto and Davis tournaments okays one more of the team's choosing, at a minimum, during the spring.

 Team Manager Commitment

 Each team needs an official Team Manager to handle the administration of the team information and uniforms.
 The Team Manager's job in Spring Select and Fall Élite may require extra hours of work to coordinate the team's activity.

 Each team pays for its tournament fees, team events and travel costs.
 The cost per player typically is between $150 and $250 plus the cost of meals and accommodations at tournaments, which are paid directly by the parent.
 The team may use some of their funds for team activities or team wear, at their own discretion.